Extremal metrics for the Paneitz Operator on closed four-Manifolds: Conformally Extremal Metrics

 \begin{proof}[Proof of Theorem \ref{Main1}] Consider the subset

-of $L^2(M^4,g_e)$, where $E_k(P_{g_e})$ denotes the $k$-th eigenspace of $P_{g_e}$, and denote by Conv$(K)$ its convex hull.
-Conv$(K)$ is the smallest convex set containing $K$, and it can be characterized as the set of all finite convex combinations of the initial set $K$:
+of $L^2(M^4,g_e)$, where $E_k(P_{g_e})$ denotes the $k$-th eigenspace of $P_{g_e}$, and denote by $K$ its convex hull. $K$ is the set of all finite convex combinations of the initial set subset:

-The proof would be completed if we can show that $1\in \text{Conv}(K)$.
-Since $E_k(P_{g_e})$ is a finite-dimensional subspace, we deduce that $K$ lies in a finite-dimensional subspace.
-By Caratheodory's Theorem for Convex Hulls, the compactness of the original set $K$ imply the compactness of $\text{Conv}(K)$.
+The proof would be completed if we can show that $1\in K$.
+Since $E_k(P_{g_e})$ is a finite-dimensional subspace, we deduce that the initial subset lies in a finite-dimensional subspace.
+By Caratheodory's Theorem for Convex Hulls, the compactness of the original set then imply the compactness of $K$.